hei-school/cc-d2-my-rice-cooker-jaonary-74/README.md

 ## RICE COOKER PROGRAM

-This program is designed to facilitate the use of wallet
+This program is designed to facilitate the use of rice cooker

 ### If you want to make a progamm like this, I suggest to follow the installation and config.